Month: November 2016

 When we trust God, we are willing to obey Him and do so by taking steps of faith through the leading of the Holy Spirit in the direction in which He is leading us.

-I sense these two junctures are the points at which Satan reinforces his natural and spiritual armies against our progression attempting to sabotage our plans and therefore these are times when we should strengthen ourselves through intensified of increased prayer, fasting and praise as well as scriptural meditation.
+I sense this juncture is the point at which Satan reinforces his natural and spiritual armies against our progression, attempting to sabotage our plans and therefore these are times when we should strengthen ourselves through intensified or increased prayer, fasting and praise as well as scriptural meditation.

 CROSSING THE RED SEA